archive

 Bartosz Kedzierski Poland, Animation, 13'54''

 An ageing couple Aniela and Konstanty lead a quiet life together.
 She gives herself over to knitting while he eagerly works on some invention.
-Although their everyday life seems extremely well-organized there is something
+Although their everyday life seems extremely well-organized there is something deeply lacking.

 Archive block